yahayuta/draponquest/README.md

 - **Modern Controls**: Keyboard-based navigation adapted for desktop
 - **Cross-Platform**: Runs on Windows, macOS, and Linux
 - **English Test Script & Comments**: All in-game test dialogue and code comments are now in English, improving readability and maintainability.
-- **Javadoc Documentation**: All main Java files are fully documented
+- ✅ **Javadoc Documentation**: All main Java files are fully documented in code (generation failed due to environment setup)
 - **Debug Logging**: Console output for all major game logic (for developers)
 - **Improved Movement**: Player starts in a walkable area; movement logic fixed
 - **Battle System**: HP persists between battles, ESC only exits after battle is over